Comment on page

 - 8.Once a Pull Request is approved, you can merge it.

 Depending on the release management of each repository, your contribution will be either included in a next release, or deployed live automatically.

 We LOVE builders of dApps on Ocean!
-Nothing makes us feel prouder than seeing you create awesome things with our open-source tools.
+Nothing makes us feel prouder than seeing you create awesome things with these open-source tools.

 Scroll a bit further, and at this page's footer, you'll find the social media links that allow you to join the Ocean community or engage in direct chats with us. 😊 Toodles!